 4. I hope to speak with you soon

-This is a good concluding phrase to use when you want the reader to respond.
+This is a good concluding phrase when you want the reader to respond.
 It is suitable for all settings and prompts more conversation.

 5. With appreciation

 This sign-off can be used to express gratitude for reviewing your letter.
-I will recommend using it for only cover letters and letters of interest.
+I recommend using it only for cover letters and letters of interest.

 Common professional letter endings include: Thank you, Regards, Respectfully, Cordially, With gratitude, Best regards, In sympathy, etc.